markgandy/simba/src/pages/index.md

 ---
 templateKey: 'index-page'
 path: /
-title: Surfing, accommodation, and more
 image: /img/surfer-sunset.jpg
-heading: What we offer
+heading: Surfing, accommodation and more
 description: >-
   Simba Surf is the ultimate spot for surf lovers, or those just looking to relax / unwind.
   Located on the beautiful Pacific coast of Ecuador, we are just south of Canoa on a quiet